lambdaacademy/2016.04_erlang_env/README.md

 The graph will be useful when we will be implementing the intrusion detection system that will be cutting off clients violating the allowed messages rate.

-One more thing worth checking, is to see open TCP connections held by the XMPP clients simulated in Amoc:
+One more thing worth checking is to see open TCP connections held by the XMPP clients simulated in Amoc (run in another shell):
 ```bash
 vagrant@soe2016:~$ netstat -tn | grep 5222
 tcp        0      0 173.16.1.1:54824        173.16.1.100:5222       ESTABLISHED